Moon Miners Manifesto

 Moon Miners' Manifesto is a monthly newsletter, published continuously since December 1986, by the Lunar Reclamation Society, which serves as the SE Wisconsin Chapter of the National Space Society and as the Milwaukee Outpost of the Moon Society.
-The November 2011 issue will complete the first 25 years of uninterrupted publication, ten issues per year (not published in January or Juy)
+The November 2011 issue completed the first 25 years of uninterrupted publication, ten issues per year (not published in January or July)

 MMM serves several other National Space Society chapters, the members of the Moon Society, and individual subscribers, and is available to the members of the American Lunar Society as well, per an affiliation agreement signed in 2005.